Affordable wedding venues for big impact

 Lucy Loves

 For what is a small masseria, Angiulli Piccolo boasts so much space and character.
-All of the spaces have been kept clean, modern and fresh giving a calming and relaxed feeling to the place as well as a huge amount of space to celebrate!
+All of the spaces are modern and fresh giving a calming and relaxed feeling, as well as a huge amount of space to celebrate!

 Check out Masseria Angiulli Piccolo on La Lista